 What You’ll Love About This Recipe

 - Easy.
 First of all, this recipe is so easy!
 Everything for this pumpkin cookie recipe gets mixed up in one bowl.
-Stir with a wooden spoon.
+Stir it up with a wooden spoon, and since there's no egg in this recipe, be sure to lick the spoon when you're done!

 - Freezer-friendly.
 This pumpkin cookie dough is freezer friendly, so it's the perfect cookie to make a huge batch and then freeze.
-I freeze them in preportioned cookie balls.
-Then you can bake a few anytime you want!
+I freeze them in pre-portioned cookie balls so that I can bake a few any time I want!

-This cookie dough is the same cookie dough that I use in my Easy Pumpkin Cookies with Cream Cheese frosting.
+This cookie dough is the same cookie dough that I use in my Easy Pumpkin Cookies with Cream Cheese Frosting.
 I just swap the frosting for the chocolate chips.
-I usually have to make both kinds because my daughter loves them frosted and my husband loves them with chocolate chips, so I usually split the batch and make half of each.
+I usually have to make both kinds because my daughter loves them frosted with powdered sugar and my husband loves them with chocolate chips, so I usually split the batch and make half of each.

 Ingredients you'll need for pumpkin cookies